Quantum Error Source and Channel Coding: Introduction

 Given an error syndrome $y$ and a linear error correcting code specified by the parity-check matrix $H,$ the maximum-likelihood decoding problem is to determine the vector $x$ with a minimum number of non-zero entries such that $Hx = y.$ This inverse problem is known to be NP-hard for classical linear error correcting codes \cite{berlekamp1978hca}, implying that an efficient maximum-likelihood decoder is not likely to exist.
 Similar complexity arguments have been shown for quantum decoders \cite{hsieh2011np, iyer2015hardness}.
 Further complicating the quantum decoding problem is that errors in the syndrome measurements are almost always present.
 This is an unavoidable consequence of faulty two-qubit gates and quantum measurements, which often have error rates orders of magnitude higher than data qubit errors.
 A number of methods have been proposed to account for syndrome measurement errors in quantum decoding, including minimum weight perfect matching decoders \cite{dennis2002topological,PhysRevLett.108.180501} and iterative belief-propagation based decoders \cite{PhysRevLett.122.200501}.
 Here, we construct a lookup table decoder, designed for a restricted class of error patterns acting on a block of logical qubits, that can be queried with nearest-neighbor binary string matching to unambiguously determine the errors in the data qubits while also protecting against errors in the syndrome measurements.

 Quantum product code constructions have been proposed previously in the literature.
 In \cite{grassl2005quantum}, using the CSS construction, conditions were derived for obtaining a quantum error correcting code from the (direct) product of two classical error correcting codes.
-More recently, in \cite{10.5555/3179575.3179578}, quantum tensor product codes, the quantum analogues of generalized tensor product codes \cite{wolf1965codes,imai1981generalized}, where the constituent codes are defined over a field and an extension field were investigated.
-Notabley, quantum hypergraph-product codes \cite{tillich2013quantum} employ the Kronecker product to construct a quantum parity-check matrix from two classical codes.
+In \cite{10.5555/3179575.3179578}, quantum tensor product codes, the quantum analogues of generalized tensor product codes \cite{wolf1965codes,imai1981generalized}, where the constituent codes are defined over a field and an extension field, were investigated.
+Notably, quantum hypergraph-product codes \cite{tillich2013quantum} employ the Kronecker product to construct a quantum parity-check matrix from two classical codes.
+Product constructions have since become central to quantum coding theory: generalizations of the hypergraph product, including balanced products \cite{breuckmann2021balanced} and lifted products \cite{panteleev2022asymptotically}, yield quantum low-density parity-check (LDPC) codes of constant rate and linear distance \cite{panteleev2022asymptotically,leverrier2022tanner} (see \cite{breuckmann2021qldpc} for a review).
 These product constructions encode multiple logical qubits in a single block of data qubits and define proper quantum error correcting codes.
 In contrast, as discussed in the following, the method proposed here, while based on a product code construction, is not strictly a quantum code.
 Rather, we propose the use of any binary, classical code linking multiple copies of a single quantum code.

 Notation and background on classical and quantum error correcting codes may be found in Appendix \ref{appback}.